-If pre-bankruptcy restructuring negotiations fail and significant creditors begin to exercise remedies against the company, or if the financially distressed company lacks the liquidity needed to operate its business and continue negotiations outside of bankruptcy, it may commence a "traditional" Chapter 11 reorganisation case, in which the debtor company operates its business and reorganises its financial affairs under bankruptcy court supervision.
-In the Chapter 11 case, the company may obtain post-petition debtorin-possession financing needed for continued business operations and to pay the high costs of a Chapter 11 case; restructure its business operations; negotiate with creditors and formulate reorganisation plan terms; propose and solicit creditor acceptances of a reorganisation plan; and, thereafter, obtain bankruptcy court confirmation of its reorganisation plan.
+If pre-bankruptcy restructuring negotiations fail and significant creditors begin to exercise remedies against the company, or if the financially distressed company lacks the liquidity needed to operate its business and continue negotiations outside of bankruptcy, it may commence a "traditional" Chapter 11 reorganisation case.
+In the Chapter 11 case, the company may:

+- obtain post-petition debtor-in-possession financing needed for continued business operations and to pay the costs of a Chapter 11 case; - · restructure its business operations; - negotiate with creditors and formulate reorganisation plan terms; - propose and solicit creditor acceptances of a reorganisation plan; and - thereafter, obtain bankruptcy court confirmation of its reorganisation plan.

 A traditional Chapter 11 reorganisation process may take months or even years.